-Outpatient Clinic: Our Rhinelander Outpatient Clinic is currently open Thursdays for pre-scheduled medication management, injection, and urgent psychiatric appointments only.
+Outpatient Clinic: Due to the COVID-19 pandemic, our Rhinelander Outpatient Clinic is currently open Thursdays for scheduled medication management, injection, and urgent psychiatric appointments only.
 For those with appointments in the outpatient clinic, only the patient should enter the building.
 Exceptions will be allowed for children who have appointments and need supervision or for those who may need assistance due to physical or other limitations.
 If you need to make a payment on your account, we advise calling to pay over the phone or, if you need to pay in-person, coming into the office on Thursdays when we are open to the public.

-Please note that case management and clinical staff will not be in the office as they are working remotely to comply with the Safer At Home order.
+Please note that case management and clinical staff will not be in the office as they are working remotely.

 Please call our office if you have questions:

 715-369-2215, 8:00 am - 4:30 pm, Monday – Friday.

 Case Management: Due to the COVID-19 pandemic, case management services that are completed face-to-face through The Human Service Center will be suspended until further notice.
 We will be transitioning visits to telephone contact at this time, and current face-to-face contacts will be conducted by phone.
 We appreciate your understanding as we work to reduce the spread of the coronavirus.
 Case managers are still available via phone or email, Monday through Friday.
 If you have questions or concerns, please contact your case manager directly or call our main phone at 715-369-2215, 8:00 am - 4:30 pm, Monday – Friday.

 It is the mission of The Human Services Board to provide the citizens of Forest, Oneida, and Vilas Counties with chemical dependency, developmental disabilities, and mental health services.
 The Board is, therefore, dedicated to ensuring a range and quality of services that will:

 Assist people to free themselves from the destructive abuse of alcohol and other drugs that diminish their ability to assume full responsibility for their own lives.